robamu/robamu.github.io/content/post/max11619-driver-rust.md

 functioning concerning properties like timing.
 To check the signals directly, I was able to multiplex some pins to gain access to the SPI signals.
-Unfortunately, this did not really work for the MISO line, but the received values are definitely valid: When the pontentiometer is at the lowest resistence, the full system voltage is tied to the analog channel.
+Unfortunately, this did not really work for the MISO line, but the received values are definitely valid: When the pontentiometer is at the lowest resistance, the full system voltage is tied to the analog channel.
 For a 10-bit ADC, a value close to 2 to the power of 10 (1023) makes sense here.
-The Digilent Oscilloscope also have a really neat decoder function to analyze common peripherals.
+The Digilent Oscilloscope also has a really neat decoder function to analyze common peripherals.

 <center>